Screening for breakthroughs: Introduction

 Society advances by finding better ways of doing things.
 When such a technological breakthrough occurs, it frequently becomes known only to certain individuals with particular expertise.
 Only if such individuals share their knowledge promptly can the promise of progress be unlocked.

-The resulting need to incentivise prompt disclosure engenders a new type of screening problem: one in which the agent's private information is about \emph{when,} rather than about \emph{what.} We call this \emph{screening for breakthroughs.}
+The resulting need to incentivise prompt disclosure engenders a screening problem in which the agent's private information is about \emph{when,} rather than about \emph{what.} We call this \emph{screening for breakthroughs.}

-The need to screen for breakthroughs is pervasive.
-One example is the much-discussed problem of \emph{talent-hoarding} in organisations \parencite[e.g.][]{Lublin2017}.
+The need to screen for breakthroughs is widespread.
+One example is the much-discussed problem of talent-hoarding in organisations \parencite[see][]{Haegele2022}.
 The manager of a team is well-placed to know when one of her subordinates acquires a skill.
 When this happens, headquarters may wish to re-assign the worker to a new role better-suited to her abilities.
 Managers, however, have a documented tendency to want to hold on to their workers.
 Careful design is thus needed to incentivise prompt disclosure.

-Another example is unemployment insurance: since unemployed workers are typically privately informed about when they receive a job offer, benefits must be designed with a view to incentivising them to accept employment.
+Another example is unemployment insurance: since unemployed workers are typically privately informed about when they receive a job offer, benefits must be designed with a view to incentivising them to start work promptly.
 A third example concerns technical innovations that reduce firms' greenhouse-gas emissions, at the price of raising production costs. \footnote{Such innovations are expected to account for the bulk of abatement in the cement industry, currently the source of about $7\%$ of all $\text{CO}_2$ emissions (\citeauthor*{CziglerEtal2020}, \citeyear{CziglerEtal2020}).} Only with suitable regulation will firms which discover such innovations choose to adopt them.

 In this paper, we study the general problem of screening for breakthroughs.
 We introduce a model in which an agent privately observes when a new productive technology arrives.
 This breakthrough expands utility possibilities for the agent and principal, but generates a conflict of interest between them.
 The agent decides whether and when to disclose the breakthrough, and the principal controls a payoff-relevant physical allocation over time.
+Our model deliberately focusses on the screening-for-breakthroughs problem, excluding well-understood frictions such as the need to incentivise the agent to exert unobservable effort.
+In an extension, we show that adding such a moral-hazard friction to the model does not affect our results.